Additional rules if the RDSP is a primarily government-assisted plan (PGAP) in the year

 In any year where the beneficiary is over the age of 59, the LDAP will not be more than the LDAP formula.
 In a PGAP year, the combination of LDAPs and DAPs must not exceed the greater of the LDAP formula and 10% of the FMV of the plan assets at the beginning of the year.

-When the beneficiary turns 28 years (or any later age up to, and including, the age of 58) during the calendar year, the beneficiary has the right to direct that DAPs be paid to them at any time in that year if, after payment, the FMV of the property in the RDSP is not less than the assistance holdback amount for the RDSP.
+When the beneficiary is at least 27 years of age at the beginning of the calendar year and no older than 58 years of age at the beginning of the calendar year, the beneficiary has the right to direct that DAPs be paid to them at any time in that year if, after payment, the FMV of the property in the RDSP is not less than the assistance holdback amount for the RDSP.
 The DAP that can be paid under these circumstances cannot be more than the calculated allowable amount.
 With the exception of plans where the beneficiary is over the age of 59, a DAP made in any other year may require that the assistance holdback amount be repaid to Employment and Social Development Canada.

 Page details